AequilibraE/mapmatcher/docs/source/index.rst

 map-match GPS traces onto a network.

-The main difference between this package and other existing solutions is that it is built around [AequilibraE](https://www.aequilibrae.com), adding a powerful resource to its ecosystem.
+The main difference between this package and other existing solutions is that it is built around `AequilibraE <https://www.aequilibrae.com>`_, adding a powerful resource to its ecosystem.

 Following on the AequilibraE ethos, however, one does not need an AequilibraE model